 years CEDRA has been offering consulting services to local,

 state and federal agencies.
-Almost all of these projects
+A majority of these projects

 involve data acquisition, database development, software